sami4thewin/node-js-export-strategies-wdf-000/README.md

 ## Overview

 We've covered `module.exports` in broad strokes, but what about the finer details?
 And what's up with being able to assign export properties directly to the `exports` object?

+At the end of this lesson, you'll be able to:

+1. Explain the difference between `module.exports` and `exports`
+2. Discuss ways for determining which strategy to use
+3. Evaluate tradeoffs between one strategy and another
+4. Recognize that, ultimately, the difference is one of style

 ## `module.exports`

 Basically, you want to use `module.exports` when you want to export a function or a constructor.
 (Remember that a constructor is just a function that expects to be invoked with `new`: `new Constructor()`.)

 ```javascript
 // lamp.js